stonepros/stone/doc/rados/configuration/osd-config-ref.rst

 QoS Based on mClock
 -------------------

-Ceph's use of mClock is now more refined and can be used by following the steps as described in `mClock Config Reference`_.
+Stone's use of mClock is now more refined and can be used by following the steps as described in `mClock Config Reference`_.

 Core Concepts
 `````````````

-Ceph's QoS support is implemented using a queueing scheduler
+Stone's QoS support is implemented using a queueing scheduler
 based on `the dmClock algorithm`_.
 This algorithm allocates the I/O
-resources of the Ceph cluster in proportion to weights, and enforces
+resources of the Stone cluster in proportion to weights, and enforces
 the constraints of minimum reservation and maximum limitation, so that
 the services can compete for the resources fairly.
 Currently the
-*mclock_scheduler* operation queue divides Ceph services involving I/O
+*mclock_scheduler* operation queue divides Stone services involving I/O
 resources into following buckets:

 - client op: the iops issued by client